-In the event of a major crime incident or other emergency situation occurring on the Arkansas State University-Jonesboro campus or the surrounding area that poses a serious or continuing threat to the campus community, the Chief of University Police, or his/her designees, will evaluate the circumstances and determine the need and manner for alerting the campus community.
+In the event of a major crime incident occurring on the A-State campus or the surrounding area that will endanger or affect the campus community, the Chief of University Police, or their designee(s), will evaluate the circumstances and determine the need and manner for alerting the campus community.

-The mode of notification will vary depending on the particular circumstances of the crime or other emergency.
+The mode of notification will vary depending on the particular circumstances of the crime, or other emergency.
 One or more of the following communication tools will be used to notify students, faculty and staff:

 - Text message through the emergency alert system

-- •Messages on Telephones through the Cisco Phone System
+- Messages on Telephones through the Cisco Phone System

-- Alerts on the ASU Website
+- Alerts on the A-State Website

 - Signage placed in and around buildings

-- Emails to ASU email addresses
+- Emails to A-State email addresses

-- •Messages via the Computer Network

-- •Announcement via Emergency Alert Systems in Buildings where available

-• Media alerts
+- Media alerts